sacontreras/dsc-mod1-project/README.md

 6. Custom Python API/library (source code) written for this project

 ## KingCountyHousingSales.ipynb
-This is the top level Jupyter notebook that constitues "the project".
+This is the top level Jupyter notebook that constitutes "the project".

 Start [here](KingCountyHousingSales.ipynb) by opening the [notebook](KingCountyHousingSales.ipynb).